Lifailon/psinfluxdb/README.md

 # psinflux

 **PowerShell module for interaction to InfluxDB v1 (using REST API)** \
 By default GET requests give line-by output.
-This module for creat and output in **object format**. \
+This module is used to automate the query form and output in **object format** \
-Version 0.1: only GET requests.
+Version 0.1: only GET requests

 ## Examples:
 ```
 PS C:\Users\Lifailon> Get-InfluxUsers -ip 192.168.3.104

 user  admin
 ----  -----
 admin True